dbgrande/GrandeModular/README.md

 **Polyphonic hard clipper and visual clip monitor.**

 Provides two separate polyphonic clippers with displays, which clip to ±5V by default.
 The clipping voltage is adjustable by knob (up to ±10V), or polyphonic input voltages (up to ±20V).
+Can also be used to monitor polyphonic logic signals.

-The display shows active channels in blue, while any currently clipping channels are shown in red.
-To use this just as a clip monitor, just attach the inputs and don’t pass through this module.
+The display shows active (low) channels in blue, while any currently clipping (high) channels are shown in red.
+To use this just as a clip/logic monitor, just attach the inputs and don’t pass through this module.

 - **A In and Out:** First signal to be clipped/monitored (polyphonic).